exasol/row-level-security/doc/design.md

 ### All Users Have the Public Access Role
 `dsn~all-users-have-the-public-access-role~1`

-RCLS treats all users as if the public access role was assigned to them automatically.
+RLS treats all users as if the public access role was assigned to them automatically.
 This means there is no need for data owners to assign this role to users.

 Covers: